rmaarle/me41035/content/pages/index.rst

 - March 1, 2023: Registration deadline.
 - Mid March: Students are informed of their team placement and asked to confirm.
-- May 1, 2023: We will announce if the course has to revert to online-only.
-  **Do not purchase travel/accomodation before May 1.** Final confirmation of participation.
+- May 1, 2023: Final confirmation of participation.

 Reach out to your university's coordinator to find out how to register: